wkleus/homesphere/README.md

 ## API

-The backend is a custom Node.js/Express REST API deployed on [Render.com](https://render.com):
+The backend is a custom Node.js/Express REST API connected to a PostgreSQL database on Supabase, deployed on [Render.com](https://render.com):

 ```
 GET https://homesphere-kifc.onrender.com/api/entries